ShiDongyuan/Multichannel_FxLMS_Matlab/README.md

-# User Guide of a MATLAB Program for Multichannel Filtered Reference Least Mean Square Algorithm
+# User Guide of a MATLAB Program for Multichannel Filtered Reference Least Mean Square (McFxLMS) Algorithm

 ## Introduction
 Multichannel filtered reference least mean square (McFxLMS) algorithms are widely utilized in adaptive multichannel active noise control (MCANC) applications.
 As a critical and high-computationally efficient adaptive critical algorithm, it also typically works as a benchmark for comparative studies of the new algorithms proposed by peers and researchers.
 However, up to now, there are few open-source codes for the FxLMS algorithm, especially for large-count channels.
 Therefore, this work provides a MATLAB code for the McFxLMS algorithm, which can be used for the **<font color=#FF000>arbitrary number</font>** of channels system.